 This pine bookshelf was built extra deep to hold the electronic equipment for an entertainment center.
-I glued up the side panels using biscuits to get a 19” deep cabinet.
-I also used biscuits to attach the face frame so there are no visible nail holes.
+Using biscuits, I glued the side panels to get a 19” deep cabinet.
+I also used biscuits to attach the face frame so there were no visible nail holes.
 The biscuits helped line up the face frame to the sides of the bookshelf.

-The shelves are adjustable so I drilled 192 holes for the pins.
-To make quick work of this and to ensure both sides lined up perfectly, I used the drill press, drill holes 1” apart and 7/16” wide.
-I then used a 7/16” guide bushing on my router to follow each hole and rout out the holes on both sides, front and back of the cabinet.
-Once I had the template, it made using the router a fast and easy way of creating the holes, much faster than a hand drill, and cuts a much cleaner hole with minimal tear out of the wood.
+The shelves are adjustable, so I drilled 192 holes for the pins.
+To make quick work of this and to ensure both sides lined up perfectly, I used the drill press and drilled holes 1” apart and 7/16” wide.
+I then used a 7/16” guide bushing on my router to follow each hole and route out the holes on both sides, front and back of the cabinet.
+Once I had the template, it made using the router a fast and easy way of creating the holes, much faster than a hand drill, and cut a much cleaner hole with minimal tear out of the wood.

 Completed Bookcase.
 I delivered this project unfinished as the customer is the marketing manager of a local paint store, and he wanted to finish it himself.